-The largest percentage increases to the invested assets were in real assets and mortgage loans, which represent 1.59 percent and .52 percent of the total portfolio, respectively.
-In the real assets portfolio, the growth largely reflected new allocations to bring this portfolio closer to the targeted asset allocation as well as deployment of committed capital by underlying asset managers.
-In the mortgage loan portfolio the increase was due to a moderate increase in activity from a low base.
+The largest percentage increase to the invested assets were in real assets and mortgage loans, which represent 2.2 percent and .52 percent of the total portfolio, respectively.
+In the real assets portfolio, the growth reflects asset appreciation and new allocations to bring this portfolio closer to the targeted allocation.
+For mortgage loans, the increase was due to increased activity in the portfolio.